 Often, employees and volunteers are required to purchase items for projects.
 When expenses are well within the purchasing capacity of the employee, they make a purchase first and later claim for reimbursement.
 The problem here is “reasonable limits” are subjective and may vary from one person to another.
 Defining purchase authority for both employees and volunteers can help in reducing this subjectivity.
 The employee can seek approval for purchases beyond a predetermined amount.
 The same policy can be set up within the expense management software to make sure no out-of-policy reimbursements happen.

 Projects are central to a nonprofit’s functioning.
 Most often, they also vary depending on geographical locations.
 Each project has its own set of unique challenges and associated expenses.
 While most expenses are covered under organization-wide policies, project-specific policies do play a critical role in some cases.
 When need be, expense management software can be configured to run policy checks on specific project expenses, as well.
 In such cases, project-specific policies take precedence over all other expense policies.

-To combat these challenges, many nonprofits are now migrating to cloud-based expense management software.
-With an increase in fraud, donors except for better visibility and accountability for expenses.
+To combat these challenges, many nonprofits are now migrating to cloud-based expense management softwares.
+With an increase in fraud, donors expect better visibility and accountability for expenses.
 With better controls, increased visibility, and spotless audit trails, an automated expense management software, is the way to go forward.

 Are you a nonprofit looking to streamline and automate your expense management?

 Fyle is an expense management software which uses AI for data extraction, policy checks, and approvals.
 We provide discounts of 15% and up, for nonprofits.
 Join us for a demo and discover how Fyle can benefit your organization!